 You will likely get approved: Though it takes longer to get approved, SBA loans usually have lower interest rates and higher borrowing limits.
 If you’re not in need of quick cash, filling out an SBA loan application could be worth the wait.

 Need a simple way to track your business funds?
-Patriot’s online accounting software is easy-to-use and made for the non-accountant.
-We offer free, U.S.-based support.
-Try it for free today.
+Patriot’s online accounting software is easy-to-use and made for business owners and accountants.
+Plus, we offer free, USA-based support.
+Try it for free today!

 This article has been updated from its original publication date of July 20, 2017.